bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 repeated with the identical scan parameters (e.g. to achieve a higher SNR).
 Note that changing parameters between multiple acquisitions of the same sequence creates a different use case: `grouped scan collections`.
-For more reading on this topic, please see _Suffix Part-3: Grouping suffixes_ subsection.
+For more reading on this topic, please see _Grouping suffixes_ subsection.

 **Important:**

-If an anatomical image is defaced for anonymization, one CAN provide the binary mask that was used to remove facial features.
+If an anatomical image is defaced for anonymization, one MAY provide the binary mask that was used to remove facial features.
 In the specific case of naming this binary mask, the `_suffix` entity is replaced by `_defacemask` entry.
 Therefore, to contain the original `_suffix` entry, the OPTIONAL `mod-<suffix>`